Applied Industrial Technologies (NYSE:AIT) Releases FY 2022 Earnings Guidance

-Applied Industrial Technologies (NYSE:AIT) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+Applied Industrial Technologies (NYSE:AIT) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $5.000-$5.400 for the period, compared to the Thomson Reuters consensus estimate of $4.990.
 The company issued revenue guidance of $3.50 billion-$3.56 billion, compared to the consensus revenue estimate of $3.41 billion.

-Applied Industrial Technologies (NYSE:AIT) last posted its quarterly earnings data on Monday, August 16th.
-The industrial products company reported $1.44 earnings per share for the quarter, beating the consensus estimate of $1.17 by $0.27.
-Applied Industrial Technologies had a return on equity of 20.52% and a net margin of 4.47%.
-The company had revenue of $895.90 million during the quarter, compared to analysts’ expectations of $843.61 million.
-During the same period in the prior year, the business earned $0.80 earnings per share.
-Applied Industrial Technologies’s revenue for the quarter was up 23.6% compared to the same quarter last year.
-Research analysts expect that Applied Industrial Technologies will post 5.31 earnings per share for the current fiscal year.
+Several equities research analysts have recently issued reports on the company.
+Robert W. Baird raised their price objective on Applied Industrial Technologies from $104.00 to $111.00 and gave the stock an outperform rating in a report on Wednesday, August 18th.
+Loop Capital assumed coverage on Applied Industrial Technologies in a report on Tuesday, August 3rd.
+They set a buy rating and a $110.00 price objective on the stock.
+One research analyst has rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
+The company currently has a consensus rating of Buy and a consensus price target of $99.67.

-AIT has been the subject of several research reports.
-TheStreet raised Applied Industrial Technologies from a c rating to a b+ rating in a research report on Thursday, April 29th.
-Loop Capital assumed coverage on Applied Industrial Technologies in a research note on Tuesday, August 3rd.
-They set a buy rating and a $110.00 price objective for the company.
-Finally, Robert W. Baird increased their price objective on Applied Industrial Technologies from $104.00 to $111.00 and gave the stock an outperform rating in a research note on Wednesday, August 18th.
-One investment analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-The company currently has a consensus rating of Buy and an average target price of $99.67.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, August 31st.
+Investors of record on Monday, August 16th will be given a $0.33 dividend.
+This represents a $1.32 annualized dividend and a dividend yield of 1.48%.
+The ex-dividend date is Friday, August 13th.
+Applied Industrial Technologies’s dividend payout ratio (DPR) is currently 27.85%.

-An institutional investor recently raised its position in Applied Industrial Technologies stock.
-Morgan Stanley grew its holdings in Applied Industrial Technologies, Inc. (NYSE:AIT) by 58.9% in the second quarter, according to the company in its most recent Form 13F filing with the SEC.
-The institutional investor owned 188,625 shares of the industrial products company’s stock after buying an additional 69,943 shares during the quarter.
-Morgan Stanley owned approximately 0.49% of Applied Industrial Technologies worth $17,176,000 at the end of the most recent reporting period.
-Institutional investors own 82.91% of the company’s stock.
+A hedge fund recently raised its stake in Applied Industrial Technologies stock.
+Morgan Stanley raised its stake in Applied Industrial Technologies, Inc. (NYSE:AIT) by 58.9% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 188,625 shares of the industrial products company’s stock after purchasing an additional 69,943 shares during the quarter.
+Morgan Stanley owned about 0.49% of Applied Industrial Technologies worth $17,176,000 at the end of the most recent quarter.
+82.91% of the stock is owned by institutional investors and hedge funds.

 Applied Industrial Technologies, Inc distributes industrial products in North America, Australia, New Zealand, and Singapore.
 The company offers its products for maintenance, repair, and operational, as well as original equipment manufacturing customers.
 It operates in two segments, Service Center Based Distribution, and Fluid Power & Flow Control.